topobyte/git-utils/README.md

 * `set-directory-modification-dates`
   sets the last-modification time of each directory to the commit time of the last commit that created or deleted a file in that directory.

+# Todo

+* Add `-verbose` switch so that the default output is not so verbose but can be turned on request
+* Sort output by date or by canonical order of names